-The programming articulates around the jury selection, following an international call for applications (1000 applications received / 22 artists selected) from the one gallery and the one school invited each year.
-The annual festival’s sponsor is also given “carte blanche” to pick some of the artists that will be selected.
+The programming articulates around the jury selection, following an international call for applications (800 applications received / 25 artists selected), the invited artists, the invited gallery and school, and the godfather's carte blanche.
 During the festival, each selected artist presents to the public of visitors and professional artists, a set of pieces that best showcase his/her artistic work.
-450 works of art are produced by the Festival and restituted to the artists at the end of the exhibition (this excludes touring).
-The artists exposing for the first time in Paris, benefits from the dynamism of the capital, both a global metropolis for photography and an international meeting place.
+450 artworks are produced by the festival and restituted to the artists at the end of the exhibition (touring excluded).
+Paris becomes a place of international photo meeting.

 Discover contemporary and future upcoming talents

-The quality and the recognition gained by the Festival resulted in a better access for artists to the Parisian and international galleries or agents.
+The quality and the recognition gained by the festival resulted in a better access for artists to Parisian and international galleries or agents.
 It also led numerous artists to be awarded major prizes.
-Reference project for experts and professionals, the festival has become a reference place to identify young artists.
-Through the organization of portfolio readings, we connect international experts with artists, who are thus provided with great international exposure at the beginning of their career.
-A residency opportunity at the CENTQUATRE-PARIS is offered to the “favorite” artist by José Manuel Gonçalves, the director of the institution.
+As a reference project for experts and professionals, Circulation(s) has become a reference place to identify young artists.
+Through the organization of book reviews, we connect international experts with artists, who are thus provided with great international exposure at the beginning of their career.

 A remarkable location: the CENTQUATRE – PARIS

 The CENTQUATRE-PARIS is a residency and production space for worldwide artists.
-Thought of as a vibrant artistic and cultural center for cooperative work, it gives access to the variety of contemporary arts through a popular and contemporary programming.
+Created as a vibrant artistic and cultural center for cooperative work, it gives access to the variety of contemporary arts through a popular and contemporary programming.
 CENTQUATRE PARIS welcomes 500 000 visitors per year. .

 Unique network and international exposure